 Thus wastes man!
 Today he puts forth the tender leaves of hope; tomorrow, blossoms and bears his blushing honors thick upon him.
 The next day comes a frost which nips the shoot.
-We're told as Entered Apprentices that we are in the learning stage of our life.
+We're told as Entered Apprentice Masons that we are in the learning stage of our life.
 There is so much to absorb in preparation for the state of manhood.
 It's in this next stage of our life that we perhaps marry, raise a family, and earn all that we can to support our lifestyle.
-Our station in life is temporary and any misfortune, whether it be financial, domestic or medical, dictates that our aspiring honor is limited....by time.
+Our station in life is temporary and any misfortune, whether it be financial, domestic or medical, dictates that our aspiring honor is indeed limited....by time.

 And when he thinks his greatness is still aspiring, he falls like autumn leaves to enrich his mother earth.
 In our later stage of life we approach the hour when we find ourselves about to lay down the working tools of life.
-Whatever legacy we might leave will now be judged by those who remain behind.
+Those who remain behind will now judge whatever legacy we might leave.
 All the arguments, all the laughter, all the tears, all the smiles with our peers and loved ones, all the money we have earned, spent, and perhaps lost - all of these things are no longer of any consequence.
-But, with the abiding faith we have in our Creator and the promise he has offered to each of us, none of the earthly successes or failures will have mattered anyway.
+But, with the abiding faith we have in our Creator and the promise He has offered to each of us, none of the earthly successes or failures will have mattered anyway.

-My, Brethren, we're all given the same amount of time to use...so what have you done with your allotment today?
+My, Brethren, we're all given the same amount of time to use...1,440 minutes every day.
+So what have you done with your allotment today?
 Quickly, now...the sands of time are rapidly flowing into the lower chamber of your life's hourglass.
 Have you done your best to improve yourself in Masonry in the time that you have left?